MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

         - `SUPERUSER` can run this without `CREATEROLE`.
     - `WITH` is ignored.

 When a new user logs in, we will create a new role for them with only the `LOGIN` and `INHERIT` attributes.
+If that user is a frontegg admin, then the role will also have the `SUPERUSER` attribute.

 #### Implementation Details